protocontext/protocontext/README.md

 ## The Problem

-AI agents waste thousands of tokens scraping HTML, parsing navigation bars, cookie banners, and JavaScript bundles just to understand what a website is about.
-It's slow, expensive, and inaccurate.
+Today, most AI agents understand websites by scraping and parsing raw HTML.
+That means processing navigation bars, cookie banners, layout markup, and JavaScript before reaching the actual content.
+This adds token overhead, increases latency, and reduces accuracy due to UI noise and structural ambiguity.

 ## The Solution